 We have filed with the Securities and Exchange Commission a registration statement on Form S-1 under the Securities Act, with respect to the shares of Class A common stock offered by this prospectus.
 This prospectus, which constitutes a part of the registration statement, does not contain all of the information set forth in the registration statement or the exhibits and schedules to the registration statement.
 Please refer to the registration statement and exhibits for further information with respect to the Class A common stock offered by this prospectus.
 Statements contained in this prospectus regarding the contents of any contract or other document are only summaries.
-With respect to any contract or document that is filed as an exhibit to the registration statement, you should refer to the exhibit for a copy of the contract or document, and each statement in this prospectus regarding that contract or document is qualified by reference to the exhibit.
+With respect to any contract or document that is filed as an exhibit to the registration statement, you should refer to the exhibit.
 The SEC maintains an Internet website that contains the registration statement of which this prospectus forms a part, as well as the exhibits thereto.
 These documents, along with future reports, proxy statements and other information about us, are available at the SEC's website, www.sec.gov.
 The information on the SEC's web site is not part of this prospectus, and any references to this web site or any other web site are inactive textual references only.